My name is pronounced Meg - na Khan - dey - kar. My pronouns are she / her.

-I have 15 years of research and design experience working with startups of various stages, design studios, non-profits, federal and state government agencies and international organizations.
-These years, I've had the great privilege of leading research and design teams, and coaching and mentoring individual contributors, design leads and managers.
-I enjoy establishing teams and growing a people-centered and learning-centered culture where folks are empowered to ship elegant and clear solutions to complex problems, consistently and flexibly.
+I have 15 years of research and design experience working with startups of various stages, design studios, non-profits, federal and state government agencies, and international organizations.
+These years, I've had the privilege of leading research and design teams, coaching, mentoring, and managing individual contributors, design leads, and managers.
+I enjoy establishing teams and growing a people-centered and learning-centered culture where folks are empowered to consistently and flexibly deliver elegant and precise solutions to complex problems.

-I believe people who are able to be well in their life and work at a sustainable pace create a great workplace.
-I also believe that inclusive and compassionate relationships and team environments lead to thoughtful, human-centered products and long lasting businesses.
-I aim to model and advocate creating these environments in the spaces I'm in.
+I believe people who can be well in their life and work at a sustainable pace create a great workplace.
+I also believe that inclusive and compassionate relationships and team environments lead to thoughtful, human-centered products and long-lasting businesses.
+I aim to create these environments in the spaces I'm in.

-I aim to work in transparent ways that are sensitive to diverse ways of communicating and collaborating.
-This includes speaking honestly about what I know, what I don’t know, what’s working and what isn’t.
-I believe that when we avoid speaking about a challenge, the risk of not addressing it is even higher.
+I aim to work in transparent ways that are sensitive to diverse forms of communicating and collaborating.
+This includes speaking honestly about what I know, what I don’t know, what’s working, and what isn’t.
+I believe that when we avoid talking about a challenge, the risk of not addressing it is even higher.
 I’m well versed in getting a team aligned on a common challenge and encouraging healthy discussion that inspires an adjusted collective understanding and a way forward.

-Finding the gaps, feedback, collaboration across disciplines, asking questions, gaining new perspective, committing to improving — all directly lead to product quality and life quality.
-Great teams prioritize time for reflection, understanding each other and learning from their experiences.
+Finding the gaps, feedback, collaboration across disciplines, asking questions, gaining a new perspective, committing to improving — all directly lead to product quality and life quality.
+Great teams prioritize time for reflection, understanding each other, and learning from their experiences.
 With these ingredients, a team can achieve incredible results.